How to make your portfolio website stand out from the crowd

-With more people consuming online content on the go, it is simply not enough to have a website that’s only optimized for computers with bigger screens.
-It is essential to use a responsive website that is functional for mobile devices to ensure that your visitors are guaranteed a pleasant experience on your website, wherever they may be accessing it on.
+With more people consuming online content on the go, it’s not good enough to have a portfolio website that’s only optimized for larger screens.
+Therefore, it’s essential to ensure your website is responsive and that it functions quick and pretty for mobile devices.
+This way your visitors are guaranteed a pleasant website experience, wherever they may be accessing it on.

 Keep your portfolio updated

-Once you have created a stunning portfolio website, it is essential to regularly put up new work.
-This will make it easy for your visitors to keep up with your progress.
-You could have the fanciest site in the world, but if it was last updated five years ago it looks a bit lazy.
-However, for many designers, their busy work schedules prevent them from doing this.
-As difficult as this may be, it’s important to try to find the time.
+Once you have created a stunning portfolio website, the hard part will be regularly updating it with new work.
+You can have the fanciest site in the world, but if it was last updated five years ago, it’d be useless for people to visit.
+Yet, for many designers, their busy work schedules prevent them from doing this.
+But, as difficult as this may be, it’s important to try to find the time.

 You’ve built a portfolio website, made it responsive, written blog posts and kept it updated, but still no one is visiting.
 This is where social media comes in: Be active on Facebook, Twitter, Google+, and for if your looking for a prospective employer, LinkedIn.
 Deploy your portfolio pieces on websites like Behance, Flickr, Dribbble and deviantART.
 Aggregate artwork into a slideshow and share it on Slideshare or Visme.
 Put together a PDF brochure and upload it to Scribd.
 Hell, film yourself working and put the video on YouTube.

 The more places you share your content, the more you’ll drive people towards you and your portfolio website.